-Our highly experienced staff at Marina Del Rey Hospital is known to always use the newest techniques and tools to help the patient’s recovery before and after the surgical procedure.
+Our highly experienced staff at Cedars-Sinai Marina del Rey Hospital is known to always use the newest techniques and tools to help the patient’s recovery before and after the surgical procedure.

 The bones and cartilage in the wrist can become damaged because of injuries or diseases.
 If this happens, movement may be severely restricted and the patient may feel a lot of pain in the joint.
 If taking the prescribed medication doesn’t alleviate the condition, surgery of the wrist may be required.